apache/pekko/docs/src/main/paradox/logging.md

 ### More accurate timestamps for log output in MDC

-Akka's logging is asynchronous which means that the timestamp of a log entry is taken from when the underlying logger implementation is called, which can be surprising at first.
+Pekko's logging is asynchronous which means that the timestamp of a log entry is taken from when the underlying logger implementation is called, which can be surprising at first.
-If you want to more accurately output the timestamp, use the MDC attribute `akkaTimestamp`.
+If you want to more accurately output the timestamp, use the MDC attribute `pekkoTimestamp`.

 ### MDC values defined by the application

-One useful feature available in Slf4j is [MDC](https://logback.qos.ch/manual/mdc.html), Akka has a way to let the application specify custom values, for this you need to use a specialized @apidoc[LoggingAdapter], the @apidoc[DiagnosticLoggingAdapter].
+One useful feature available in Slf4j is [MDC](https://logback.qos.ch/manual/mdc.html), Pekko has a way to let the application specify custom values, for this you need to use a specialized @apidoc[LoggingAdapter], the @apidoc[DiagnosticLoggingAdapter].
 In order to get it you can use the factory, providing an @scala[@scaladoc[Actor](pekko.actor.Actor)] @java[@javadoc[AbstractActor](pekko.actor.AbstractActor)] as logSource: